AquilaEternus/WebNotes/README.md

 # WebNotes

-WebNotes is a web application created using MERN stack in which users can create and share with one another rich text formatted notes online.
+WebNotes is a social media application created using MERN stack in which users can create and publicly share rich text formatted notes online or keep it to themselves.

 Demo: [https://webnotes-demo.herokuapp.com/](https://webnotes-demo.herokuapp.com/)